 Attendance is not optional.
-As adult students, you are expected to manage your own time and priorities.
-If you miss any class session, you are responsible for obtaining any lecture notes from fellow students, missed assignments from me, and for staying abreast of any class announcements or changes to the class schedule or policies.
+As adult students, you are expected to be able to manage your own time and priorities.
+If you miss any class session, you are responsible for obtaining any lecture or class notes from fellow students, missed assignments from me, and for staying abreast of any class announcements or changes to the class schedule or policies.
 Emailing me of your absence is appreciated.
-Note: when emailing me, please include your full name and class section; in the email subject line, start with "STUDENT" so that it does not get lost in the melee of emails.
+Attendance will be taken in the form of in-class activities.
+If you are not in class, you cannot participate; if you do not participate, you will not receive credit for in-class activities.
+Note: when emailing me, please include your full name and class section; in the email subject line, start with "STUDENT:" so that it does not get lost in the melee of emails.